Tech-Practice-Projects/express-tutorial/02_NodePackageManager/README.md

-# Need to work on

-- The lecture uses npm version 5.5.1.
-My npm version was higher so I used `npm i npm@5.5.1` within the package and I saw that in package.json a dependency for npm was created with version 5.5.1.
-But on checking `npm -v` it gives the version of the higher npm version installed glabally.
-Using `npm i -g npm@5.5.1` will globaly update my npm version which I don't want.
-But having this version dependency in package.json resulted in security alert in github.

-# Quick Commands and Tips
+# Quick Commands

-1. `npm i -g npm@5.5.1` installs npm globally to version 5.5.1 **DONT DO IT.
-Was not able to revert>**
+1. `npm i -g npm@5.5.1` installs npm globally to version 5.5.1.
+Think about what you are doing before you try this.
 2. `npm install -g npm@latest` installs npm glabaly to latest npm version
 3. `npm list` list all node-modules and their version.
 4. `npm list --depth=0` list version of dependencies mention in just your package.json file.